CBI begins probe into Jhalda Cong councillor's murder | Law-Order

 - India

-CBI Tuesday said it has started investigation into the murder of Congress councillor of Jhalda municipality, Tapan Kandu and will interrogate Purulia district superintendent of police in connection the case.
+CBI Tuesday said it has started investigation into the murder of Congress councillor of Jhalda municipality, Tapan Kandu, and will interrogate Purulia district superintendent of police in connection with the case.
 The inspector in-charge of Jhalda police station is also likely to be questioned in connection with the murder which took place on March 13, a CBI official said here.
-The slain councillor's wife, Purnima Kandu has been alleging involvement of the IC in the killing of the MLA.
+The slain councillor's wife, Purnima Kandu has alleged involvement of the IC in his killing.
 He was fatally injured after being shot at by bike-borne assailants and succumbed during treatment.
-His wife had approached the Calcutta High Court for a CBI inquiry into the murder.
-The HC on Monday ordered a CBI investigation into the killing.
+The Calcutta High Court on Monday ordered a CBI investigation into the killing, after Purnima approached it seeking such a course of action.

 ''We have started out investigation and will question Purulia SP, S Selvamurugan soon in connection with the murder of Tapan Kandu.
 We will also talk to other witnesses besides the MLA's family members.
 We have got the necessary documents regarding the probe from the investigating officers,'' a CBI official said.

-Meanwhile, Kandu's family members on Tuesday came up with an audio recording of a conversation allegedly between him and another person, who they claimed to be a local leader of Trinamool Congress.
-The man is heard in the audio recording forcing the Congress leader to join TMC.
+Meanwhile, Kandu's family members on Tuesday came up with an audio recording of a conversation allegedly between him and another person, who they claimed was a local leader of Trinamool Congress.
+The man is heard in the audio asking the Congress leader to join TMC.

 ''We will give this to the CBI officers which will help them in their investigation into my husband's murder.
 We will fully cooperate with CBI,'' Purnima Kandu said.